1460293896/nirvanad/README.md

  export PATH=$PATH:$(go env GOPATH)/bin
 ```

-## Getting Started

-Nirvanad has several configuration options available to tweak how it runs, but all
-of the basic operations work with zero configuration.

 ## Creating a wallet

 - To create a wallet, you need to run nirvanad with utxoindex